EmdashEmdash

 This means you can safely modify environment files in a worktree without worrying about them being reset when you create new tasks.

-The setup script runs in the task's terminal as soon as the worktree is ready.
-It runs in parallel with the agent starting, so the agent can begin working while your dev server spins up.
+The setup script runs as soon as the worktree is ready, in parallel with the agent.

 Task env vars